45 Comments

 Ashleigh Alauren's avatar

 As I made my way through the files I and attempted to figure out how I was going to attempt to make sense of this jumbled mess the DOJ regurgitated, I had what I consider a “holy shit” realization.
 These files were very much like a 7-8million page screen play that had been written by hand then dropped outside of a window during a rain storm.
-Some pages blew away Sam got wet and we were thrown away and the other ones were just gathered ha ha stapled and bound to be later given to me because they suck and make no sense.
+Some pages blew away some got wet and were thrown away.
+The other pages were just gathered up then stapled and bound to be later given to me because they suck and make no sense.
 That was a very dramatic way to say my superpower is that once I figure out the cast of characters and the story in my mind, I’m good to go.
 In my head, this became the real life version of Cruel Intentions minus any of the good looking men.
 This also helped when I’d start to feel too much because obviously, what we are reading isn’t a make believe fiction screenplay.
-It’s the hardest, most devastating part of many women’s lives and it’s such a responsibility to be respectful and not to just be one of so many who pretended they didn’t know what was going on in plain sight.
-Cliff since you were, well, I will call you an extra because you went to the same high school, but you don’t contribute to the main characters so who knows you may get cut.
-Depending on what you bring to the table as far as a scene with a pubescent Michael Wolff that’s tbd.
+It’s the hardest, most devastating part of many women’s lives and it’s should be treated as a responsibility to just have these pages to read.

 JOHN VICEDOMINI's avatar